-Eclipse Security Policy
+Eclipse Foundation Vulnerability Reporting Policy

-The document uses the ISO 27005 definition of vulnerability: "A weakness of an asset or group of assets that can be exploited by one or more threats."
+This policy uses the ISO 27005 definition of Vulnerability: "A weakness of an asset or group of assets that can be exploited by one or more threats."

 A Vulnerability is considered resolved when either a patch or workaround is available, or it is determined that a fix is not possible or desirable.

 It is left to the discretion of the Security Team and Project Leadership Chain to determine what subset of the project team are best suited to resolve Vulnerabilities.
 The Security Team and project leaders may also—at their discretion—assemble external resources (e.g. subject matter experts) or call on the expertise of the Eclipse Architecture Council.